nrinaudo/kantan.csv/docs/src/main/tut/benchmarks.md

 * reasonably easy to integrate
 * able to both encode and decode some fairly straightforward, RFC compliant test data.

-The first two are purely subjective, but I have actual tests to back the third condition, and have disqualified some libraries that I could not get to pass the tests.
+The first two are purely subjective, but I have actual [tests](https://github.com/nrinaudo/tabulate/tree/master/benchmark/src/test/scala/tabulate/benchmark) to back the third condition, and have disqualified some libraries that I could not get to pass them.

 ### opencsv
 [opencsv] is an exception to these rules: it does not actually pass the RFC compliance tests.
 The misbehaviour is so